cakemanager/cakephp-settings/README.md

 # cakephp-settings

-Settings-plugin for Cake3.x in combination with the Cakemanager-plugin
+This is a pre-alpha version of the Settings-plugin for Cake3.x in combination with the Cakemanager-plugin